-For a summary of recently issued accounting pronouncements and the effects those pronouncements would have on our financial results, see "Note 1.
-Nature of Business and Summary of Significant Accounting Policies" of the Notes to our Consolidated Financial Statements included in this Form 10-K.
+For a summary of recently issued accounting pronouncements and the effects those pronouncements on our financial results, refer to "Note 1.
+Nature of Business and Summary of Critical Accounting Policies" of the Notes to our Consolidated Financial Statements included elsewhere in this Report.